Nova Gorica railway station: Yugoslav period

 Under the Paris Peace Treaties, 1947, the eastern territories of the province of Gorizia went to Yugoslavia, as did the eastern districts of Gorizia and the railway line between the Bohinj Railway at Podrbrdo and Villa Opicina.

 The management of the station then passed to Yugoslav Railways, under its Ljubljana division.
 The square in front of the passenger building was divided between the two states by the so-called Wall of Gorizia.
 On the pediment of the passenger building, which faced directly towards Italy, was placed a red star, symbol of socialism.

 Yugoslav Railways renamed the station Železniška postaja Nova Gorica to indicate that a new municipality would be built in the eastern districts of Gorizia, and also rebuilt the line between Gorizia and Montesanto Prvačina.
 The station's connection with Udine and Trieste was cut at the border near the Gorizia San Marco railway station (Slovene: Železniška postaja Vrtojba), which was placed between the two railway administrations and was located in Yugoslav territory.

 In 1960, the connection with the Gorizia Centrale railway station was reopened, and a passenger service began operations using FS rolling stock.

 Slovenian period

 With Slovenian independence in 1991, the station and railway line passed to Slovenian Railways.
 In December 1991, the communist red star on the station pediment was modified to represent a Christmas star.
 Soon afterward, it was removed.
 Transalpina Square was divided between Italy and the new state of Slovenia.

 In 2004, when Slovenia joined the European Union, all border markers on the square were removed, and the Wall of Gorizia that had divided it in two was demolished.
 In 2007, when Slovenia entered the Schengen area, the last formal customs controls were eliminated and the square was reunited.

 Facilities and equipment

-In addition to the passenger building, the station is equipped with a locomotive shed and a turntable.
+In addition to the passenger building, the station is equipped with a locomotive shed, a turntable and a State Border Museum.